HicResearch/TREEHOOSE/doc/deployment/Prerequisites.md

 These steps are optional, but recommended for implementing best practices on AWS.

 - [ ] To secure the **Management** account, please follow these [instructions](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_best-practices_mgmt-acct.html)
+- [ ] To manage SSO access to your AWS accounts, please follow these [instructions](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-accounts.html)
-- [ ] To allow non-Management accounts to view billing-related pages on AWS, please follow these [instructions](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/control-access-billing.html#ControllingAccessWebsite-Activate)
+- [ ] To allow IAM users to view Billing on AWS, please follow these [instructions](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/control-access-billing.html#ControllingAccessWebsite-Activate)